kuhanw/string-dist/README.md

 Why would we want to do this?
 Because now for two lists of strings size N and M both sharing an alphabet of P characters, this becomes a matrix math problem and we can take advantage of all the machinery around GPU-accelerated fast matrix operations.

 We can rapidly compute the NxM matrix of pair-wise similarity distances using matrix operations in Tensorflow or Numba.
 If our corpus is sufficiently large we can take advantage of sparse matrices to lighten our memory load.

+A sample notebook demonstrating how to do this on randomly generated strings is given here:

+`str_dist_sparse_tf.ipynb`